-Additionally, calcitonin helps reduce the resorption of calcium in the kidneys.
+Additionally, calcitonin function helps reduce the resorption of calcium in the kidneys.
 If the kidneys receive too much calcium, kidney stones may form.
 Thankfully, calcitonin helps lower the body’s calcium levels, thereby reducing a person’s risk of kidney stones and related kidney problems.

 How much calcitonin is secreted at a given time is often determined by the amount of calcium in the blood.
 For instance, if calcium levels in the blood increase, calcitonin is secreted more frequently.
 On the other hand, if calcium levels in the blood decrease, the secretion of calcitonin dwindles.

 A lack of calcitonin in the blood may increase a person’s risk of bone degradation and osteopenia, a condition that occurs when the rate in which the body reabsorbs old bone exceeds the rate in which it produces new bone.
 In a study of male and female patients on the impact of calcitonin deficiency on bone turnover and density, researchers found that patients with calcitonin deficiency, suppressive thyroid hormone treatment, or both were at greater risk of bone degradation and osteopenia than others.
 However, researchers noted that this may be due to calcitonin deficiency or thyroid hormone therapy, and additional studies may be required to understand the impact of calcitonin deficiency and thyroid hormone therapy on bone degradation and osteopenia.